 A grandfather clock is a majestic, antique timepiece that is made up of complex, integrated parts.
 Even if it’s not in operation, overtime, the clock will need a little care and maintenance to keep it in tip top shape.
-Here are some easy ways to protect and maintain the quality of your grandfather clock.
+Here are some easy ways to protect and maintain the quality of your Howard Miller Grandfather clocks.

 Keep It Away From Sunlight